federicopeiretti/fair_taucc/README.md

 [1] Battaglia, E., Peiretti, F., Pensa, R.G.: Fast parameterless prototype-based co-clustering.
 Mach.
 Learn.
 113(4), 2153–2181 (2024)

+## Repository Structure

+The repository is organized as follows:

+* **algorithms/C-Fairness-RecSys**: Source code of the Parity LBM algorithm
+* **datasets**: Datasets used for experiments, containing for each dataset the data matrix, sensitive attribute, and ground-truth labels
+* **results**: Results of experiments with Fair TauCC algorithm and standard TauCC version
+* **tauCC**: Source code of the TauCC and Fair TauCC algorithms

 ## Requirements

 The source code contains a `requirements.txt` file that can be used to install the dependencies.
 The dependencies can be installed with the following command: